MC-LARC/MC-LARC.github.io/md_files/cbded52d.md

     <h2>MC-LARC options</h2>

     <ul>
-        <li>To make the output, you have to...make each across and down row different, ignoring the middle block in each row.</li>
+        <li>To make the output, you have to...make each across and down row identical, not matching the middle block in each row to the end blocks.</li>
         <p></p>

-        <li>To make the output, you have to...randomly distribute the blocks on each row without any pattern.</li>
+        <li>To make the output, you have to...make each across and down row identical, matching the middle block in each row to the end blocks.</li>
         <p></p>

-        <li>To make the output, you have to...connect the first and last blocks, leaving the middle blocks unattended.</li>
+        <li>To make the output, you have to...not make each across and down row identical, matching the middle block in each row to the end blocks.</li>
         <p></p>

-        <li>To make the output, you have to...make each across and down row identical, matching the middle block in each row to the end blocks.</li>
+        <li>To make the output, you have to...make each across and down row different, matching the middle block in each row to the end blocks.</li>
         <p></p>

-        <li>To make the output, you have to...only focus on the middle block and disregard the alignment of the end blocks.</li>
+        <li>To make the output, you have to...make each across and down row identical, matching the middle block in each column to the end blocks.</li>
     </ul>
 </div>